 street performers and special events often take place.

-As far as entertainment goes at Asiatique, you can start off by going for a thrill ride on the big Ferris Wheel, also known as the Bangkok Eye, for just 200 THB.
-The pods take up to six people and you'll get to see the whole market and surrounding riverside as it stops and turns a number of times at various stages.
+As far as entertainment goes at Asiatique, you can start by going for a thrill ride on the big Ferris Wheel, also known as the Bangkok Eye, for just 200 THB.
+The pods take up to six people, and you'll get to see the whole market and surrounding riverside as it stops and turns several times at various stages.

 Other entertainment choices at Asiatique The Riverfront that is sure to satisfy your curiosity and at the same time, be a heck of a lot of fun.
-Two of them are some of the biggest draw cards here.
-The first one I want to mention is the much loved Thai puppet show at the Joe Louis Theatre.
+Two of them are some of the biggest drawcards here.
+The first one I should mention is the much loved Thai puppet show at the Joe Louis Theatre.

 The show also includes amazing shadow puppet dancing made famous in Thailand and other Asian countries.
-Joe Louis Theatre was originally located at Suan Lum Night Bazaar but because the place was closed down, they moved their shows to Asiatique.
+Joe Louis Theatre was initially staged at Suan Lum Night Bazaar, but because the place was closed down, they moved their shows to Asiatique.

 Another long-running show that moved to Asiatique The Riverfront was the dynamic Calypso Cabaret show, which I have to admit, is even better than before due to this new location, bigger theatre space and fresh new look.

 You haven't been to Thailand if you haven't watched a ladyboy cabaret show.
-In fact, both these performances attract huge followings and should not be missed.
+Both these performances attract huge followings, and you should not miss them.
 Now would be the right time if you are planning to visit this exciting new venue.